 - PHP: PHP is a language close to Java in its applications.
-It is used in many apps and data structures, and it is particularly useful for managing databases.
+It is used in many apps and data structures and is particularly useful for managing databases.

 - Python: Python is another one of the most popular programming languages right now.
 It is straightforward, powerful, and versatile.
 Python has a much smaller learning curve than Java and may be more comfortable for beginners to jump into for their first projects.

 - C++: C++ is powerful and can be highly efficient.
-However, it is possibly even harder to learn C++ than Java, and it is not as widely used in apps and data integration.
+However, it is possibly even harder to learn C++ than Java and is not as widely used in apps and data integration.

 The Future of Java

-Java is still one of the most popular programming languages in 2021, but it’s been around for nearly 20 years.
+Currently, Java is still one of the most popular programming languages, but it’s been around for nearly 20 years.
 Will knowing Java always be valuable in the future?